Classic Motorcycle Build

 Wiring Harness

-Although wiring harnesses are available for most classic Harleys, if you're wiring a custom bike from scratch, you'll probably need to make a custom wiring harness or two.
-That 50-year old wiring is probably cracked and frayed anyway, and could use replacing.
+Although wiring harnesses are available for most classic Harleys, if you're wiring a custom bike from scratch, you'll probably need to make a custom harness.

 Asphalt Cloth Wire Loom Original Restoration Conduit Vintage Quality